-A grown-up Halloween game, this trick or treat chilli chocolate truffles recipe will have your friends and family on the edge of their seat throughout.
 One in four of the truffles are flavoured with habanero chilli powder, a fiesty hot chilli which ranks between 100,000 and 350,000 on the Scoville scale.
-Hand a bowl of truffles around the table after dinner and watch as your friends cautiously try their luck.
+Hand a bowl of truffles around the table after dinner and watch as your friends cautiously try their luck in ‘truffle roulette’.

 Needless to say, habanero chilli powder should be used sparingly.
 This recipe requires only the tiniest pinch to set your guests’ mouths on fire.
 Start by adding the tiniest of pinches, taste the ganache and then add more if you think your guests can handle it.
 The rest of the chocolate truffles are plain, just covered in dark chocolate and will provide a soothing respite as they melt in the mouth.